-terms A vector of term names.
-If it is set, the returned vector will be subsetted to the uniquify Whether to uniquify items that are annotated to the term?
-See Details.
-It is suggested to always be TRUE.

-use_cache Internally used.
+dag An ontology_DAG object. terms A vector of term names.
+If it is set, the returned vector will be subsetted to the terms that have been set here. uniquify Whether to uniquify items that are annotated to the term?
+See Details .
+It is suggested to always be TRUE. use_cache Internally used.